timothyb0912/blog/_posts/2021-10-10-Questions-for-introspection.md

 I know this month has been more cruel trick than pleasant treat.

-Of course, pay attention to your problems, but maintain self-control.
+Of course, in such circumstances, pay attention to your problems.
+However, maintain self-control.
 Hold on (to the handlebars of your life).
 Work when you're excited or when you need to work.
 Sleep when you are weary,